LMH01/MGT2_Mod_Tool/README.md

 - **Page [1]**
     - **Genre name**: Enter your genre name here.
 This name will be displayed in each translation.
     - **Genre description**: The description that should be displayed when hovering with your mouse over the genre.
+    - **TRANSL**: With these buttons you can add translations to your genre.
+The text that stands in the "main" field will be used as the english name/translation.
+    - **Clear Translations**: With this button you can clear all translations that you have entered.
 - **Page [2] Unlock date**
     - **Unlock month**: The month when your genre will be unlocked.
     - **Unlock year**: The year when your genre will be unlocked.